phish108/node-jose-tools/README.md

  * ```-a, --aud AUDIENCE``` - OPTIONAL the audience of the token. ```encrypt``` tries to determine the audience from the payload (e.g. if a JWS is passed).
 If no audience is given and ```encrypt``` cannot determine the ```aud``` automatically , then the tools ends with an error.

   * ```-p, --payload``` - indicate that the last argument is a filename and not the actual payload.
 If this flag is used and no additional argument is provided the, then the payload is read from ```STDIN```.

+  * ```--header claim=value``` - adds an extra claim to the protected header.
+It is possible to pass this option multiple times to add all extra headers.
+This option parses JSON values and adds them correctly, in this case appropriate quote are required.

 ### decrypt